19hours/sg-statutes/Acts/Infectious Diseases Act.md

 (b) when it is necessary to do so in connection with the administration or execution of anything under this Act;

+(ba) when it is necessary to do so in connection with the provision of information to a police officer under section 22 or 121 of the Criminal Procedure Code (Cap.
+68);

+[10/2008 wef 10/06/2008]

+[15/2010 wef 02/01/2011]

 (c) when ordered to do so by a court;

-(d) to any medical practitioner or other health staff who is treating or caring for the other person;
+(d) to any medical practitioner or other health staff who is treating or caring for, or counselling, the other person;

 (e) to any blood, organ, semen or breast milk bank that has received or will receive any blood, organ, semen or breast milk from the other person;